Salt Lake City

 • Safe: Trail user conflicts are mitigated and minimized through trail design and use regulations.

-• Low-Maintenance: Trails durian water naturally, follow contours instead of fall-lines, and encourage users to remain on-trail, minimizing maintenance efforts.
+• Low-Maintenance: Trails drain water naturally, follow contours instead of fall-lines, and encourage users to remain on-trail, minimizing maintenance efforts.

 Salt Lake City Foothills Plan History